junxit/us-congress-bills-110/metadata.md

 - 2007-07-23 — Mr. Levin moved to suspend the rules and pass the resolution, as amended.
 - 2007-07-23 — On motion to suspend the rules and pass the resolution, as amended Agreed to by voice vote. (text as passed in House: CR H8215)
 - 2007-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the resolution, as amended Agreed to by voice vote.(text as passed in House: CR H8215)
+- 2007-07-24 — Cleared for White House.
+- 2007-07-24 — Measure laid before Senate by unanimous consent. (consideration: CR S9819-9822)
+- 2007-07-24 — Message on Senate action sent to the House.
+- 2007-07-24 — Passed Senate without amendment by Yea-Nay Vote.
+93 - 1.
+Record Vote Number: 276.
+- 2007-07-24 — Passed/agreed to in Senate: Passed Senate without amendment by Yea-Nay Vote.
+93 - 1.
+Record Vote Number: 276.
+- 2007-07-24 — Received in the Senate, read twice.